getcarina/getcarina.com/_tutorials/004-porting-your-application.md

     svendowideit/ambassador
 }

 # Sidekiq is a background job runner for Rails.
-This container will talk
+This container talks
 # to the Redis ambassador container.
 sidekiq() {
   docker run -d \